AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/overview.md

 ### Conservative Coding for Rollbacks {#conservative-coding-for-rollbacks}

 If a failure is reported or detected after the deployment, it is possible that a rollback to the old version will be required.
-It would be wise to ensure that the new code is compatible with any new structures created by that new version since the new structures (any mutable content content) will not be rolled back.
+It is recommended to ensure that the new code is compatible with any new structures created by that new version since the new structures (any mutable content content) will not be rolled back.
 If the old code is not compatible, fixes will need to be applied in subsequent customer releases.

 ## Rapid Development Environments (RDE) {#rde}